Hailun: People's Republic of China

 Since the founding of the People's Republic of China in 1949, Hailun County has been under the jurisdiction of Heilongjiang Province.
 On December 23, 1989, the State Council approved the renaming of Hailun County to Hailun City (county level).The name change did not affect the administrative jurisdiction under the city, and it was still governed through the Suihua District.
 On January 11, 1990, the area was officially renamed.

 Geography and climate

 Hailun is located on the Songnen Plain with the Lesser Khingan mountain range to the west.
 Its administrative area ranges in latitude from 46° 58' to 47° 52' N, and in longitude from 126° 14' to 127° 45' E.

 Hailun has a humid continental climate (Köppen: Dwb), with long, cold, and dry winters and humid, warm summers.
-The daily mean temperature in January, the coldest month, is −21.1 °C. The daily mean temperature in July, the warmest month, is 21.9 °C. The average annual temperature of Hailun is +2.48 °C. Nearly two-thirds of the annual precipitation falls between June to August.
+The daily mean temperature in January, the coldest month, is −21.1 °C. The daily mean temperature in July, the warmest month, is 21.9 °C. The average annual temperature of Hailun is +2.48 °C. Nearly two-thirds of the annual precipitation falls between June and August.
 With percent possible sunshine ranging from 53% in July to 71% in February, the city receives 2,680 hours of sunshine annually.